 Table 6 shows the GMM results for the different GMM models used in this research.
-For developing countries, regarding model (i): the relation between corporate innovation and corporate governance, corporate governance has a significant relationship with corporate innovation in developing countries.
-These results are aligned with previous studies.
-Firms with good corporate governance are more likely to have better innovative performance.
-Diverse board size and firms with CEO duality tend to invest in research and development.
+For developing countries, regarding model 1, the relationship between corporate innovation and corporate governance, corporate governance has a significant relationship with corporate innovation in developing countries.
+These results are

-For developing countries, regarding model (ii): the relation between firm performance and corporate governance, results show that CEO duality has a negative, yet significant association with firm performance ($\beta = -1.29$, p.
-0.01).
+For developing countries, regarding model 2, the relationship between firm performance and corporate governance, results show that CEO duality has a negative, yet significant association with firm performance ($\beta = -1.29$, p = 0.01).
 This finding is not aligned with the study of Wijethilake and Ekanayake (2019) which reports that CEO duality improves firm performance when board involvements are high.
 This could be because CEO duality exerts a negative effect on firm performance, particularly when the CEO is equipped with additional informal power.
-The higher the number of roles held by directors, the lower the firm performance (Merendino and Melville, 2019).
-Board independence has a significant and positive association with firm performance, and the results are aligned with the study of Uribe-Bohorquez, Martínez-Ferrero, and García-Sánchez (2018) who state that the greater the independence of the board is, the better the firm performance.
+The higher the number of roles held by directors, the lower the firm's performance (Merendino & Melville, 2019).
+Board independence has a significant and positive association with firm performance, and the results are aligned with the study of Uribe-Bohorquez et al. (2018) who state that the greater the independence of the board is, the better the firm performance.
 The positive impact of independent directors on efficiency is greater when firms operate in countries with a greater extent of law and enforcement (Uribe-Bohorquez et al., 2018).
-However, increased board independence could weaken the CEO's power over the board and restrain corporate risk-taking resulting in less variability of firm performance (Bird, Huang, and Lu, 2018).
+However, increased board independence could weaken the CEO's power over the board and restrain corporate risk-taking resulting in less variability of firm performance (Bird et al., 2018).

 The current study found that board size has a significant and positive association with firm performance.
-Large board size brings various ideas from different parties which can improve firm performance (Tulung and Ramdani, 2018).
+Large board size brings various ideas from different parties which can improve firm performance (Tulung & Ramdani, 2018).
 In contrast, lower levels of board size could lower the likelihood of a firm having external commitments in other companies, which can lead to positive results for firm performance (Bird et al., 2018).
-This finding highlight that the board of directors should be of an adequate size, but not too large, considering that a larger boardroom does not necessarily result in positive performance (Merendino and Melville, 2019).
+This finding highlight that the board of directors should be of an adequate size, but not too large, considering that a larger boardroom does not necessarily result in positive performance (Merendino & Melville, 2019).

-Female directorship has a significant, yet negative association with firm performance which could imply that more females in a board result in a decrease in firm performance (Green and Homroy, 2018).
-According to Bennouri, Chtioui, Nagati, and Nekhili (2018), female directorship variable captures certain behavioral attributes which they may bring to the board, then impacting firm performances.
+Female directorship has a significant, yet negative association with firm performance which could imply that more females in a board result in a decrease in firm performance (Green & Homroy, 2018).
+According to Bennouri et al. (2018), female directorship variable captures certain behavioural attributes which they may bring to the board, then impacting firm performances.
 It is found that female directors who are foreigners, have business training, and with longer tenure significantly negatively correlate with all performance measures.
-Additionally, the education level of female directors and their chairperson position are negatively correlated with Tobin's Q. This is found particularly in the countries having issue about gender inequality (Low, Roberts and Whiting, 2015).
+Additionally, the education level of female directors and their chairperson position are negatively correlated with Tobin's Q. This is found particularly in the countries having issues about gender inequality (Low et al., 2015).

-The result of model (iii): the relation between corporate innovation and firm performance shows corporate innovation negatively significantly associate with firm performance.
-This is not supported by Huang and Hou (2019) who report that increasing the level of research and development expense in a company can increase firm performance.
-Previous studies state that the production of fundamental research and applied research lead to better performance and enhance their competitiveness in the future (Tung and Binh, 2021).
+The result of model 3, the relationship between corporate innovation and firm performance shows corporate innovation negatively significantly associated with firm performance.
+This is not supported by Huang and Hou (2019) who report that increasing the level of R&D expense in a company can increase firm performance.
+Previous studies state that the production of fundamental research and applied research lead to better performance and enhance their competitiveness in the future (Tung & Binh, 2021).